 Do you thrift?
 What do you look for?
 What are your secrets for great finds?
 What was the best catch?
 Let me know, I am curious.

-When you liked this post please share The insider tips of thrifting fashion bloggers with your friends on twitter.
+When you liked this post please share this post with your friends on twitter.
 Then they owe you.
 Thanks 🙂

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.